 There are a few common pests which love to feast on the soft luscious leaves of the Eucharis lily.
 Watch out for:

-- Sap sucking pests (eg aphids, mites, mealybug and scale) may also appear but can be controlled with eco-oil or eco-neem.
+- Aphids, mites and mealybug may also appear but can be controlled with OCP eco-oil or OCP eco-neem.

 It should be noted that all parts of the Eucharis lily are poisonous.